apalarcon/CyTRACK/testing_CyTRACK/README.md

 sh testing_CyTRACK.sh
 ```
 ### Important Note
 1 - The example is for tracking tropical cyclones in September 2018 in the North Atlantic basin.
-It is also important to remark that some tropical cyclones in the eastern Pacific Ocean can be also capture by CyTRACK.
+It is also important to remark that some tropical cyclones in the eastern Pacific Ocean can be captured by CyTRACK.

 ## Testing Results
 1 - If CyTRACK runs successfully, the CyTRACK_output directory should be created.
 In this directory, you should find the following file ```CyTRACK_output/CyTRACK_AL_2018090100-2018093018_ERA5_TC.dat```, containing the information on the identified tropical cyclones.